How many orthopedic surgeons are in the U.S.?

 Orthopedic surgeons specialize in injuries of the musculoskeletal system, which includes the bones, joints, ligaments, nerves, and tendons.

 Currently, orthopedic complaints are among the top reasons patients pursue medical care in the U.S. From surgical procedures like knee and hip arthroplasties to less severe conditions like muscle or joint pain, orthopedic specialists are in high demand.
-In fact, nearly 1 million knee and hip arthroplasties were performed in 2021 alone, according to procedure claims data from Definitive Healthcare.
+In fact, over 1.4 million knee and hip arthroplasties were performed in 2022 alone, according to the Definitive Healthcare Atlas All-Payor Claims dataset.

 The high demand for orthopedic specialists makes them an ideal target market for medical devices and pharmaceutical companies.
-To help guide your commercial strategy, we’ve tracked how active orthopedic surgeons have grown over the years and where to find the most surgeons in the U.S.
+To help guide your commercial strategy, we’ve tracked how the number of active orthopedic surgeons has changed over the last few years and where to find the most surgeons in the U.S.

-Fig 1 Data taken from Definitive Healthcare’s PhysicianView.
-Data accurate as of February 2023.
+Fig 1 Data is from the Definitive Healthcare PhysicianView product.
+Data accessed August 2023.

 Where are most orthopedic surgeons located in the U.S.?

-California ranks among the highest states in the U.S. with 2,406 active orthopedic surgeons.
-The state has 800 more orthopedic surgeons than Texas, which is ranked second with 1,621.
-Washington D.C. and Vermont have the least number of orthopedic surgeons in the U.S., with 58 and 54 respectively.
+California ranks among the highest states in the U.S. with 2,870 active orthopedic surgeons.
+This state has nearly a thousand more orthopedic surgeons than Texas, which ranks second with 1,924.
+Coming in close third is New York with 1,700 active orthopedic surgeons.

 Can orthopedic surgeons keep up with demand?

-Although the number of active orthopedic surgeons slightly declined from 2020 to 2021, it appears that orthopedic surgeons are on the rise.
-According to the American Board of Orthopedic Surgery, orthopedics continues to be one of the most in-demand and desirable medical specialists.
-Becker’s reports that orthopedic surgeons bring in a significant portion of a hospital’s revenue each year.
+Although the number of orthopedic surgeons in the U.S. has slightly declined from 2022 to 2023, it appears that orthopedic surgeon demand is on the rise.
+According to the American Board of Orthopedic Surgery, orthopedics continues to be one of the most desirable and in-demand medical specialties.
+Becker’s Healthcare reports that orthopedic surgeons not only bring in a significant portion of hospitals’ revenue each year but are also some of the highest-paid physician specialists.

 Continued demand for orthopedic surgeons further illustrates how patient aging is driving the need for medical specialties.
 With a growing population of older adults living longer lives, the demand for orthopedic surgeons and other specialized healthcare workers will continue to remain high.

 Skeletal injuries, such as breaks and fractures, can be some of the most traumatic and urgent to treat, requiring orthopedists to be available at all hours.
-This expectation of availability, combined with a shortage of specialists, could contribute to the high rate of burnout.
+The expectation of availability, coupled with the shortages of specialists, could contribute to the high burnout rates.

 It could also be the case that, although orthopedists generally enjoy their line of work, they are dissatisfied with aspects of life in the medical field such as shifting reimbursement models and federal healthcare regulations.

-Programs like value-based purchasing and HCAHPS Patient Satisfaction ratings directly impact how surgeons and other healthcare providers are reimbursed by the CMS.
-This incentivizes surgeons to play an active role in hospital purchasing decisions—as medical and surgical supplies can influence patient outcomes and, therefore, physician payments.
+Programs like value-based purchasing and HCAHPS Patient Satisfaction ratings directly impact how surgeons and other healthcare providers are reimbursed by CMS.
+This incentivizes surgeons to play an active role in hospital purchasing decisions – as medical and surgical supplies can influence patient outcomes, and, therefore, physician payments.

 Learn More